crowebird/js_classes/README.md

 # js_classes
-### A js function that adds simple class extensibity to javascript without prototyping or requiring any external libraries.
+### A js function that adds simple class extensibility to javascript without prototyping or requiring any external libraries.

 I wanted a truer class based experience with javascript, but most of the extensibility scripts out there for JS did not fit what I was looking for, so I created my own.

-This allows you to extend classes, gives you a constructor that is auto called upon initilization, and gives you access to super for extended classes.
+This allows you to extend classes, gives you a constructor that is auto called upon initialization, and gives you access to super for extended classes.

 Note that there is a limitation with how deep classes work.
 There are only PUBLIC and PRIVATE methods, and child classes only have access to parent PUBLIC methods.
 There is no PROTECTED.